nusnlp/corelm/README.md

 * Theano (See [installation instructions](http://deeplearning.net/software/theano/install_ubuntu.html)) with CUDA support (to use GPU)

 ### Installation
-1. Download and unzip PrimeLM package in your local machine.
+1. Download and unzip CoreLM package in your local machine.
 Alternatively, you can clone using GIT.
 	```
-	git clone https://github.com/kavehtp/primelm /path/to/primelm
+	git clone https://github.com/nusnlp/corelm /path/to/primelm
 	```

-2. Add the PrimeLM directory to PYTHONPATH environment variable.
+2. Add the CoreLM directory to PYTHONPATH environment variable.
 For bash users, add the following line to ~/.bashrc :
 ```
-export PYTHONPATH="${PYTHONPATH}:/path/to/primelm/"
+export PYTHONPATH="${PYTHONPATH}:/path/to/corelm/"
 ```

-## Using PrimeLM
+## Using CoreLM

 ### Preprocessing